Status

 Our Position

-The Durbin amendment to the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 artificially capped fees that certain credit unions receive with debit card transactions.
-These fees cover expenses for handling transactions and losses in the case of fraudulent activity.
-Because of this federal regulation, credit unions issuing debit cards have lost billions of dollars in revenue, resulting in eliminating debit card rewards and discounts on fees.
-Additionally, credit unions have reduced the number of loans given to small businesses.
-Now, some lawmakers are discussing expanding the Durbin amendment to credit cards.
+Both debit and credit card fees cover expenses for handling transactions and losses in the case of fraudulent activity.
+Because of this federal regulation, credit unions issuing debit cards have lost billions of dollars in revenue, resulting in the elimination of debit card rewards and discounts on fees.
+Yet, savings were never passed on to the consumer as merchants kept a larger share of the profits because of the legislation.
+Now, the same lawmakers and big box merchants are discussing expanding the Durbin amendment to credit cards.

 Resources